pvini07BR/3dsky/README.md

-# template

-An BlueSky client for the Nintendo 3DS
+An BlueSky client for the Nintendo 3DS.